-- Are you going to charge based on images or charge based on your time?
+- Are you going to charge based on images or based on your time?

-Here are some of the approaches you can take to build your pricing model:
+Here are some of the approaches you can take to build your photography pricing model:

 Rates Based on Use of Images

-Image-based rates work well for photography of products, interiors, food, architecture or corporate portraits.
-Premium image based rates are the perfect pricing model when clients are expecting extremely high caliber work reflected in a few images of their subject.
-It’s also pretty standard to charge a premium image based rate based on the use of your work.
-For example, if you take a photograph to be used on a website or in a local newspaper, it’s not as commanding as it would be if it was taken for a television ad, a billboard or a national campaign.
-Premium prices are charged for images that will be used in more prominent campaigns.
+Image-based rates work well for photography of products, interiors, food, architecture, or corporate portraits.
+Premium image-based rates are the perfect pricing model when clients are expecting extremely high caliber work reflected in a few images of their subject.
+It's also pretty standard to charge a premium image-based rate based on the use of your work.
+For example, if you take a photograph to be used on a website or in a local newspaper, it's not as compelling as it would be if it were to be taken for a television ad, a billboard, or a national campaign.
+Premium prices are charged for images that you use in more prominent campaigns.
 Here is an extensive collection of interior photography portfolio website examples for your reference.

-Check out this image rate calculator by Association of Photographers, which can calculate each image rate.
+Check out this photography pricing calculator by the Association of Photographers, which can calculate each image rate.

 Also, see this rights-managed image pricing calculator by Getty Images.